 Explain: Being able to choose what you want to do doesn't mean you can do it without knowing how or being prepared.

-Ask: Why is education so important?
+- That's why child labor is wrong.
+It stops your education. - Why is education so important?
 (You can learn to read and write, and it helps you prepare for the kind of work you would like to do.)